facebook/jsx/README.md

 These are a set of transpilers that all conform to the JSX syntax but use different semantics on the output:

-- [jsxdom](https://github.com/vjeux/jsxdom): Create DOM elements using JSX.
+- [JSXDOM](https://github.com/vjeux/jsxdom): Create DOM elements using JSX.
 - [Mercury JSX](https://github.com/Raynos/mercury-jsx): Create virtual-dom VNodes or VText using JSX.
 - [React JSX](http://facebook.github.io/react/docs/jsx-in-depth.html): Create ReactElements using JSX.

+NOTE: A conforming transpiler may choose to use a subset of the JSX syntax.

 Why not Template Literals?
 --------------------------